godaddy/javascript/README.md

 ## Usage

-There are two ways to use this styleguide depending on your own tooling preference: directly using pre-included binaries.
+There are two ways to use this styleguide depending on your own tooling preference: directly using pre-included binaries or running `eslint` yourself with a custom `.eslintrc` config.

 ##### 1. Use the pre-included binaries.